The visit to this Tirumoolanathar

 this temple are...The temple faces east with a Nandi

 on a pedestal.
 Moolavar is in the sanctum sanctorum along with Ambal Abirami in a standing posture, facing south.
-Vinayagar and Arumugar are at the entrance of
+Vinayagar and Arumugar are at the entrance of the sanctum sanctorum.
+In koshtam, Vinayagar, Dakshinamurthy, Maha Vishnu, and

 Durga.

-In Praharam, Chandikeswarar,
+In praharam, Chandikeswarar,

 Jyeshta Devi, Saptamatrikas, Valampuri Vinayagar, Pradosha Lingam on a square